hugovangalen/RetroUSBJoystick/README.md

 This is a very simple sketch that allows you to connect your "retro" C64 joystick on modern systems via USB.
 It requires an Arduino Micro (or other boards based on ATmega32u4 with native USB support).

+It is now also possible to connect it wirelessly.
+This requires NRF24L01 modules.
+See further down for more info.

 ## Dependencies

 - Arduino IDE,